Study Permits and Registration

 If you want to study for a Bachelor’s or Master’s degree in the Netherlands and are a non-EU resident, you will need a student (Study) residence permit.

-These permits apply for research universities (WO, wetenschappelijk onderwijs) and institutes of higher professional education (HBO, hoger beroepsonderwijs).
+These permits are applied for by your school who are your sponsor: research universities (WO, wetenschappelijk onderwijs) and institutes of higher professional education (HBO, hoger beroepsonderwijs).

 The University of Groningen is WO, the Hanzehogeschool and NHL Stenden are HBO.